orsonteodoro/gcf2/profiles/gaming/README.md

 * [7] It is recommended to use KFENCE for the builder kernel or general use, and Generic KASAN or HW_TAGS KASAN for hardened or short lived critical-security scenarios.
-You can also change the sampling rate to be more agressive with KASAN with `kfence_sample_interval` instead of using KASAN.
+You can also change the sampling rate to be more agressive with KFENCE with `kfence_sample_interval` instead of using KASAN.

 ## Performance consistency and the mutual exclusitivity of security and performance